For developers & vibe coders

 Wire it up to your agent.

 Pick your tool.
-Each kit registers the same @hubfluencer/mcp server and ships a ready-made skill so the agent knows how to drive it.
+Each kit registers the same @hubfluencer/mcp server and ships a ready-made skill.
+The MCP gives your agent the tools; the skill teaches it the workflow — what things cost, how to poll, when to stop.

 Add the MCP — one command